khrissianjoi/CA208/SoftwareTesting.md

  - Program (unit)
  - System testing
  - User acceptance testing

 ## Fundamental Test Process

 ### The Test Process
 - <b>Test planning</b> : determines how the test strategy will be implemented
+- Test planning identifies, at a high level, the scope, approach and dependencies: the software component(s) to be tested. additional infrastructure to test the component. the approach to test design. the test completion criteria.
 - <b>Test control</b> : measuring and analyzing results monitoring and documenting progress, test coverage and exit criteria
 - <b>Test analysis</b> : tangible test conditions and test designs are derived from the baseline documents
 - <b>Test design</b> : Designing the test environment set-up and identifying any required infrastructure and tools.